bxparks/rpn83p/USER_GUIDE.md

 > ![Carry Flag On](docs/rpn83p-carry-flag-off.png)

+The Carry Flag can be explicitly cleared, set, and retrieved using the following menu items:

+- `CCF`: clear carry flag
+- `SCF`: set carry flag
+- `CF?`: get carry flag

 Many operations affect the Carry Flag (CF).
-First, all shift and rotate operations affect the CF:
+All shift and rotate operations affect the CF:

 - `SL`: bit 31 shifted into CF
 - `SR`: bit 0 shifted into CF